SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 ![Important_residues_with_ligand](Images/Important_residues_with_ligand.png)

-Since this is a distance based derived importance, it most likely captured the residues just next to the ligand in the active site.
-It is possible that these residues experienced the most fluctuations during the binding episode.
-However, how much insight can be derived from this is not still very clear
+Since this is a distance based derived importance, it most likely **captured the residues just next to the ligand in the active site**.
+It is possible that these residues experienced the most fluctuations during the binding episode. **However, how much insight can be derived from this is not still very clear.**

-Another thing to note is that it was able to cappture PHE265 involved in significant pi-pi interactions with the bicyclic ring of MMV.
-Also, it included ASP108 which formed a strong salt bridge with the charged piperidine ring of MMV (All these have been observed in our simulations)
+**Another thing to note is that, it was able to cappture PHE265 involved in significant pi-pi interactions with the bicyclic ring of MMV.
+Also, it included ASP108 which formed a strong salt bridge with the charged piperidine ring of MMV (All these have been observed in our simulations)**